What is a Nespresso Machine? How to Use it And How do the Work?

 Jean Gaillard was the marketing manager of Nespresso.
 He marketed Nespresso machines effectively and helped Nestle gain a vast customer base, from office to home consumers.
-In the 1990s, Nestle signed a contract with many coffee machine manufacturers like Breville, De’longi, and Siemens to expand its business all over the World.
+In the 1990s, Nestle signed a contract with many coffee machine manufacturers like Siemens, Krups, Breville and De’longi, and to expand its business all over the World.

 Basic components of Nespresso machine

 Nespresso machines just look like conventional coffee machines and have a very simple design.
 With Nespresso machines, you can easily brew your favorite cup of coffee in a matter of minutes.
 A typical Nespresso machine has 6 parts.

 In a water tank, you can store water for up to 3 to 8 cups of coffee.
 Some Nespresso machines have large water reservoirs, while some have a capacity of only one cup.

 Nespresso machines have a lever that opens the head where the capsules are placed.

 3. Capsule Basket